shlroland/lint-config/README.md

   - `-I`: config lint tools interactively.
   - `-f`: skip all prompts and override the existing configuration.

+> [!IMPORTANT]
+> Wizard Setup only install default lint tools and configure them according to the default settings.
+> After executing the completion command, adjustments may need to be made according to project requirements

 ### Manual Setup

 #### eslint